quicwg/multipath/draft-ietf-quic-multipath.md

 negotiated, ACK frames in 1-RTT packets acknowledge packets for the path with Path ID 0.

-As soon as the negotiation of multipath support is completed, endpoints SHOULD use ACK_MP frames instead of ACK frames. also for acknowledging so far unacknowledged 0-RTT packets, using Path ID 0.
+After the handshake concluded if negotiation of multipath support succeeded, endpoints SHOULD use ACK_MP frames instead of ACK frames. also for acknowledging so far unacknowledged 0-RTT packets, using Path ID 0.